-Contactless payments cards are plastic smartcards that allow you to make a quick and easy low-value payment by tapping your contactless enabled bank card, key fob, pre-paid card, smartphone, smart cards, charge cards, debit cards, credits cards or other wearable device on a payment terminal without entering your PIN.
+Contactless payments cards are plastic smartcards that allow you to make a quick and easy low-value payment by tapping your contactless enabled bank card, key fob, pre-paid card, smartphone, smart cards, charge cards, debit cards, credits cards, wearable devices such as watches and wristbands or other wearable device on a payment terminal without entering your PIN.

 Also, contactless card uses radio-frequency identification (RFID) or near field communication (NFC) for making secure payments; You can use contactless payment card instead of cash money or paper tickets to pay for travel.

 - Use of contactless cards to enable low value payments (cash substitution).

 - Contactless Payments are NOT just a technology fad.

 - Contactless payments are not like Mondex / Visa Cash the previous attempts to wage a war on

 - No need for change

 - Inevitability about contactless - a natural extension of chip and PIN